michael-milette/moodle-filter_filtercodes/README.md

 * {institution} : Display the name of the institution from the user's profile.
 * {department} : Display the name of the department from the user's profile.
 * {courseid} or %7Bcourseid%7D : Display a course's ID.
+* {coursecontextid} or %coursecontextid%7D : Display a course's context ID.
 * {courseidnumber} : Display a course's ID number.
 * {sectionid} : Display the section ID (not to be confused with the section number).
 * {wwwroot} : Display the root URL of the Moodle site.